gummysharks/gummysharks/README.md

 </p>
 <p align="center">
-ㅤi spend 80% of my time offtab/afk, so if you wish to interact with me in any way, just whisper me.
+ㅤi'm almost always offtab or afk, so if you wish to interact, please whisper me.
 </p>
 <p align"center">
-ㅤhowever, i respond very slowly since i get distracted very easily. if your message goes unanswered for a long period of time, I'm probably busy or i didn't see it.
+ㅤhowever, i'm very forgetful and get distracted extremely easy. this causes me to be very slow at responding, so if your message goes unanswered for a long period of time, i'm probably busy or just didn't see it. in that case, just send another message, I'll respond eventually!
 </p>

 <div align="center">